 stand upright.
 Your core supports all your movements, so it’s important that it’s strong.

-With a strong core you will also be less likely to strain your back muscles and will have improved posture; both of which will help you to feel better if you have back pain and if you are not already in that category- hopefully you will be able to avoid it all together!
+With a strong core you will also be less likely to strain your back muscles and will have improved posture; both of which will help you to feel better if you have back pain and if you are not already in that category- hopefully you will be able to avoid it altogether!

 #3: You Sit Too Much

 The discs in your spine are nourished by motion.
 So sitting still is hard on your back and neck, and can do long-term damage.
 Studies have also shown that sitting puts more pressure on your spine than lying down or standing up.
 So what’s the solution?
-Well the best thing you can do is to get up and move around whenever you can.
+Well, the best thing you can do is to get up and move around whenever you can.
 Whether that means simply stretching or standing at your desk, try your best to move!

 #4: You Sleep On Your Stomach

 The bedtime belly flop places pressure on joints and muscles, but sleeping on your side or back keeps your spine elongated and neutral.
-If you must snooze on your tummy, slide a thin pillow under your hips to alleviate pressure on disks, ligaments and muscles.
+If you must snooze on your tummy, slide a thin pillow under your hips to alleviate pressure on discs, ligaments, and muscles.
 Regardless of your sleeping position, go with a medium/firm mattress and a pillow that keeps your head in line with your spine.

 Researchers have found that people with chronic low-back pain who slept on medium/firm mattresses had fewer aches after three months than those who slept on firm beds.
 So basically, your bed should be not too hard (this wreaks havoc on hips and shoulders) and not too soft (this puts your back and joints out of whack).

-Of course these aren’t the only causes of back pain, but they are some of the most common ones.
-In most cases you can make little changes in your daily life to help prevent back pain, like getting up and being active.
+Of course, these aren’t the only causes of back pain, but they are some of the most common ones.
+In most cases, you can make little changes in your daily life to help prevent back pain, like getting up and being active.